Back in January (2018) I was doing some research for an eBook focused on the topic of worm castings.

 NOTE: As interesting as these numbers are, they definitely shouldn’t be considered perfectly representive of ALL “food waste”, “cow manure” and “paper waste” castings – only the ones used in this particular study.
 But if you compare enough of these numbers, you can likely find some patterns (eg. perhaps paper waste castings do tend to on the low end for N, and on the high end for K).

-I don’t have a source (will aim to track down later), but I know Dr. Edwards has suggested that pig solids comes just about as close to a “perfect” substrate for vermicomposting as you can get.
+I don’t have specific sources on hand, but I know Dr. Edwards has suggested (multiple times) that pig solids comes just about as close to a “perfect” substrate for vermicomposting as you can get.
 He asserts that the resultant castings will typically be able to meet all the nutritional needs of the plants (which often isn’t the case with castings).

 Something I am very interested in is the idea of “engineering” castings – based on parent material selection and additional supplementation – that are particularly well-suited for specific applications.